Black Southerners: Music

 Rap music originated from the pent-up anger of the civil rights movement.
 The biggest inspiration for rap music is soul music.
 Rap music and hip-hop music are often interchangeable.
 Hip-hop, however, covers a wider variety of topics and stems from a different type of energy.
 In the 1990s, a new form of rap called Gangsta rap emerged.
 Soon, there were rap rivalries between the East coast and the West Coast.
-In the South, many Blacks perform and listen to Southern hip hop.
+In the South, many Black people perform and listen to Southern hip hop.
 Southern cities with their own hip hop scene are Houston, Atlanta, New Orleans, Memphis, and Miami.
 A notable black Southern hip hop musician is Lil Wayne, from New Orleans.
 He has won Grammy Awards and has sold millions of albums.
-Notable Southern hip hop musicians include Lil Jon, T.I., Flo Rida, Rich Boy, Rick Ross, Young Jeezy and Lil Wayne.
+Notable Southern hip hop musicians include Lil Jon, T.I., Flo Rida, Rich Boy, Rick Ross, Scarface, Young Jeezy and Lil Wayne.

-In the 20th century, gospel music originated from Blacks and Whites who created soulful and deep energy through music that also includes dance.
+In the 20th century, gospel music originated from Black people and Whites who created soulful and deep energy through music that also includes dance.
 The combination of music from Black and White cultures created a blend of Protestant hymns and African styles, two popular sectors of music that could harmoniously coexist.
 Black gospel musicians started creating their own trends by creating duos and choirs and competing worldwide in traveling singing groups.
 Eventually, this led to the combination of White and Black gospel groups; however, they remained distinctly separate.

 R&B is popular among African Americans in the South.
 New Orleans rhythm and blues is often performed by black musicians from New Orleans.
 A notable black R&B singer from the South is Beyoncé.
 She often pays homage to her Southern culture in her music and music videos.

+Zydeco music in Louisiana is of African origin.
+Creole music also has African influences.

 Religion

-After the Civil War, there was a great divide in religion in the south.
-Blacks were split between the African Methodist Episcopal Church and the National Baptist Convention.
-They would barely be found in historically white churches.
-By 1906, the National Baptist Convention accounted for over 61% of the Black Christian community.
-From 1890 till 1906, the population of Black churchgoers increased by one million.
+The vast majority of black people in the South are Protestant.

 Reverend Martin Luther King Jr. was one of the most prominent African-American ministers in the South, leading a Baptist church in Atlanta.

 Numerous other Christian denominations and other religions have entered the South with new migrants and immigrants.
 There has been exceeding growth of religions in the South.
 Catholic, Jewish, Hindu, and Buddhist religions have been introduced into large Southern cities.
 In 1999, more than 1 out of 5 people identified as being part of a religion other than a Protestant sect.
 African Americans made up 39% of those persons affiliated with other religions.

 In 2000, the city of Atlanta had 10,000 Buddhists, 12,000 Hindus, and 30,000 Muslims.

 In Louisiana, some Black Southerners perform Louisiana Voodoo.
 Slaves brought their Voodoo religion to Louisiana and Haiti from Benin.

+African Americans also practiced Hoodoo during slavery in the South.
+It was developed by enslaved blacks as a powerful force for resisting white supremacy and oppression.